 - a.
 Retains a minimum of eighty (80) hours of PTO after PTO Buy Back is paid out. - b.
 In the calendar year in which the PTO Buy Back is requested, the employee has used, or is scheduled to use by December 31st, PTO in an amount equal to or greater than the amount of PTO Buy Back the employee is requesting.
-In no event may an employee receive more than forty (40) hours of PTO Buy Back in a single year. - c.
-Meets or exceeds a score of 3.0, on the employee's most recent employee evaluation and is not subject to disciplinary action at the time the PTO Buy Back request is submitted. - d.
+In no event may an employee receive more than forty (40) hours of PTO Buy Back in a single year or more than sixty (60) hours if accrual balance is more than 2/3 of allowable rollover maximum. - c.
+Meets or exceeds a score of 3.0, on the employee's most recent employee evaluation and is not subject to disciplinary action at the time the PTO Buy Back request is submitted.

+- d.
 Submit the PTO Buy Back Program Form to the employee's Department Director prior to the December 15th deadline in the calendar year in which the request is made.
 The Department Director shall determine the employee's eligibility, and if eligible, forward the Form to the Finance Department for processing. - 4.
 Nothing in this policy changes Personal Policies and Procedures 3.1(C)(6), which requires employees to use compensatory prior to using PTO.
-Compensatory time does not count toward the use of 40 PTO hours as required by the PTO Buy Back Program.
+Compensatory time does not count toward the use of PTO hours as required by the PTO Buy Back Program.